godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-beta-3.md

 Since the start of the beta phase, we fixed a number of bugs reported by the community, so we're publishing further beta snapshots to validate those fixes, and iterate closer to the release candidate stage.

-This third beta notably fixes a porting issue for 3D Godot 4.1 projects following our changes to the [mesh vertices and attributes compression format](https://godotengine.org/article/dev-snapshot-godot-4-2-beta-1/#rendering-particles-and-shaders).
-This beta provides a helpful dialog when you first open a pre-existing project, that lets you choose to upgrade and re-save all the meshes in your projects to make them compatible with Godot 4.2.
+Notably, this third beta improves support for 3D projects made with Godot 4.1 when migrating them to Godot 4.2.
+Following our changes to the [mesh vertices and attributes compression format](https://godotengine.org/article/dev-snapshot-godot-4-2-beta-1/#rendering-particles-and-shaders), we are now introducing a helpful dialog when you first open a pre-existing project.
+It lets you choose to upgrade and re-save all the meshes in your projects to make them compatible with Godot 4.2.

 This release also [updates the toolchains](https://github.com/godotengine/build-containers/pull/128) used to build official binaries, notably for Windows, macOS, iOS and JavaScript.
-This should be mostly transparent to end users, but toolchain bugs are a possibility, so please report if anything seems off compared to the previous beta build in terms of performance, or outright crashing.
+This should be mostly transparent to end users, but toolchain bugs are a possibility.
+So please report if anything seems off compared to the previous beta build in terms of performance, or outright crashing.

+For C# users, the .NET 8.0 release is set to be launched this November.
+Make sure to try the current preview release ([`8.0.0-rc.2`](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)) with Godot to make sure everything works as expected.
+This Godot beta release includes a fix to [support preview releases](https://github.com/godotengine/godot/pull/83325) so give it a try and report any bugs that you find.

 [Jump to the **Downloads** section](#downloads), and give it a spin right now, or continue reading to learn more about improvements in this release.
 You can also [try the **Web editor**](https://editor.godotengine.org/releases/4.2.beta3/) or the **Android editor** for this release.
 If you are interested in the latter, please request to join [our testing group](https://groups.google.com/g/godot-testers) to get access to pre-release builds.

 -----

 *The illustration picture for this article is taken from* [**The Last Game**](https://twitter.com/TheLastGame__), *a roguelite twin-stick shooter by Frédéric Julian made with Godot 4.1.
-It was recently released on [App Store](https://apps.apple.com/us/app/the-last-game/id6466296603), [Google Play](https://play.google.com/store/apps/details?id=com.frju.thelastgame), [Steam](https://store.steampowered.com/app/2563800/The_Last_Game/) and [itch.io](https://frju.itch.io/the-last-game).
+It was recently released on [App Store](https://apps.apple.com/us/app/the-last-game/id6466296603), [Google Play](https://play.google.com/store/apps/details?id=com.frju.thelastgame), [Steam](https://store.steampowered.com/app/2563800/The_Last_Game/), and [itch.io](https://frju.itch.io/the-last-game).
 You can follow the development on [Twitter](https://twitter.com/TheLastGame__) or [Discord](https://discord.gg/J4VQtvEb9W).*

 ## What's new